DatanoiseTV/PicoADK-Firmware-Template/README.md

 ![PicoADK Render](https://user-images.githubusercontent.com/6614616/203218532-9e1f4f0e-e546-4674-9c91-a76579b1532a.png)

 This C++ boilerplate template allows for creating Synthesizers, Effects and other Audio DSP related projects based on the cheap and easily available RP2040 MCU.
-It targets the "PicoADK" board (link below), which I have made.
+It targets the "PicoADK" board (link below), which I have created.
 ## Prerequisites

-1. Install the  vult compiler: `sudo npm install vult -g`
+1. Install the [Vult](https://github.com/vult-dsp/vult/) compiler: `sudo npm install vult -g`

 ## Building
 ```